When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

-If you’re looking for a dog that easily cohabitates with another dog, your cat, or your kids, this dog is a great candidate.
+If you’re looking for a dog that easily cohabitates with another dog, your cat, or your kids, this dog is a great candidate any day.
 However, you’ll need to watch them when they’re around puppies, kittens, and small children.
 Because of its strong hunting drive, the Vizsla may try to round them up and could unwittingly hurt them.

 They have some potential health issues.

-As with most purebreds, there are certain issues related to this particular breed that you want to check on before purchasing a Vizsla.
+As with most purebreds, there are certain health issues related to this particular breed that you want to check on before purchasing a Vizsla.
 Common ailments that can plague this breed include epilepsy, hip dysplasia, certain cancers, blood clotting problems, and eye issues.
 You should get an independent certification of health before purchasing your dog.
-You also need to make sure that you don’t allow too much stress on a puppy’s joint and bones while they are still growing.
+You will find that you also need to avoid too much stress on a puppy’s joint and bones while they are still growing.
 This dog loves to run but should work on restraining him until his body is old enough to handle the stress.